osuosl/timesync/source/users.rst

 DELETE /users/:username
 ~~~~~~~~~~~~~~~~~~~~~~~

-Delete a user.
+Soft-delete a user.
 Returns a 200 OK with empty response body on success, or an
-:ref:`error<draft_errors>` on failure.
+:ref:`error<errors>` on failure.
 Only accessible to admins.

+For more information on deletion, see the DELETE section of the :ref:`API<api>` docs.

 ---------------